toipacoelho/DDR---A2/README.md

-# DDR---A2
+# [DDR-A2] Performance and sizing of networks
-Impact of Transmission Erros in Network  Performance
+### Impact of Transmission Erros in Network  Performance